 Table of contents

-Introduce your proposal with a great executive summary, one that really sells your business and the products or services you provide.
+Introduce your proposal with a great executive summary, one that really sells your business and the products or services you provide—it’s about why you’re the right company for the job.
 You can draw from your business plan’s executive summary here, too.

 Statement of problem, issue, or job at hand

-However, this is the place where you can show your new client that you understand their needs, and fully grasp the issue they are trying to solve.
-Take this opportunity to restate the issue they are facing in your own words, so that they know you understand what they are looking for.
+This is the place to show your new client that you understand their needs, and fully grasp the issue they are trying to solve.
+Take this opportunity to restate the issue they are facing in your own words so that they know you understand what they are looking for.

 Approach and methodology

 This section shows how you plan to tackle your potential client’s problem, and the steps you’ll take to carry out your plan.